 - Instant Pot Ribs

 Instant Pot Steak Fajitas

 - 1 pound top round roast or sirloin steak roast

 - 1 tablespoon fajita seasoning

 - 16 ounce bag frozen pepper and onion strips

 - 2 limes juice and zest

 - Slice the beef roast against the grain into thin strips.
-Season liberally with the taco seasoning and place inside inner pot of pressure cooker.
+Season liberally with the taco seasoning and place inside the inner pot of pressure cooker.